AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-google-adwords-as-a-launchpoint-service.md

    >
    >[Auto-tagging](https://support.google.com/adwords/answer/1752125?hl=en){target="_blank"} must be selected for this feature to work.
 Deactivation must be done inside [!DNL AdWords].

 Great!
-Now see the Related Article below to learn how to map [!DNL AdWords] offline conversions in your [!DNL revenue model].
+Now see the Related Article below to learn how to map [!DNL AdWords] offline conversions in your revenue model.

    >[!MORELIKETHIS]
    >
-   >[Set [!DNL Google AdWords] Conversions in the [!DNL Revenue Model]](/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/set-google-adwords-conversions-in-the-revenue-model.md){target="_blank"}
+   >[Set [!DNL Google AdWords] Conversions in the Revenue Model](/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/set-google-adwords-conversions-in-the-revenue-model.md){target="_blank"}